22 Low Light Small Houseplants that Don't Need Sunlight

 Calathea bachemiana also called Goeppertia bachemiana is one of the hardier Calathea varieties and bears long, blue-green leaves with dark-green stripes which are slightly thicker than in most Calatheas.

-Goeppertia bachemiana is a compact plant growing in clumps to a height of 1-2 feet and along with its cousins Calathea fasciata (Goeppertia fasciata), Calathea picturata (Goeppertia picturata) and Calathea vittata (Goeppertia elliptica) are some of the best low-light plants for limited spaces.
+Goeppertia bachemiana is a compact plant growing in clumps to a height of 1-2 feet and along with its cousin Calathea fasciata (Goeppertia fasciata) are some of the best low-light plants for limited spaces.

-Calathea bachemiana thrives in medium indirect light (dappled light), average warmth of 16-260C, humidity of 50-60% and moderately moist, fertile, well-drained, all purpose potting mix coupled with monthly feeding during the growing season.
+Calathea bachemiana thrives in medium indirect light (dappled light), warmth of 16-260C, humidity of 50-60% and moderately moist, fertile, well-drained potting mix coupled with monthly feeding during the growing season.
+Learn how to grow and care for Calathea bachemiana.

 20. Rhaphidophora tetrasperma